 The amount of rewards you can earn at each hotel varies dramatically.
 For example, a stay at a Marriott hotel could earn you an extra 1,000 miles if you book a room via your flight reservation.
 But if you book through the United Hotels portal or choose MileagePlus miles as your earning preference for Marriott stays, you’ll instead earn 2 miles per $1 spent.

-There are a lot of other ways you can earn too, even without taking your feet off the ground:
+There are a lot of other ways you can earn too, even without leaving the ground:

 - Go on a cruise: Book a cruise through the United Cruises portal and earn up to 45,000 miles.